Kalyan1123/Kalyan1123/README.md

 * Be concise but descriptive.
 * Ensure the document is suitable for direct conversion into a Microsoft Word document with minimal editing.

+Hi, so what I wanted to, I want you to update from the above thing for the mobile tools.
+So I want you to update these things, I mean remove some things which I felt a little bit in the kickstarts.
+Okay.
+The thing is, remove this variables part and remove this collections part and remove this security part and remove this design decisions part.
+And yeah, that's all.